adoolaeghe/CV/README.md

 ## Interests and Hobbies

-I have a passion for drawing, allowing me to escape my traditional habbit format.
+I have a passion for drawing, sketches allowing me to sustain observation, attention to details, awareness of surroundings and also.

 ## Contact